Skip to main content

 On this page

 Deno (/ˈdiːnoʊ/, pronounced dee-no) is an open source JavaScript, TypeScript, and WebAssembly runtime with secure defaults and a great developer experience.
+This page takes you from nothing to a running, tested project in a few minutes.

 Why Deno?
 Jump to heading